-The downtown of Indianapolis, Indiana, has undergone a makeover.
-New restaurants, new hotels, a new library, an expanding convention center and a state-of-the-art sports facility have helped change the face of the city's skyline.
+The downtown of Indianapolis, Indiana, is a cosmopolitan, ever-changing hive of activity with plenty of restaurants, hotels and activity keeping it buzzing.
+The convention center and a state-of-the-art sports facility have helped change the face of the city's skyline.

 Lucas Oil Stadium, a 63,000-seat multipurpose facility, features a retractable roof and walls that open to showcase the skyline.
 Built primarily as the home of the Indianapolis Colts, the stadium was the site of the 2012 Super Bowl.
 It's also used on occasion for the NCAA men's basketball tournament.

-Indianapolis, also known for its auto-racing heritage, is home to the world-famous Indianapolis 500, NASCAR's Brickyard 400 and the National Drags.
-The U.S. Grand Prix of Indianapolis will use the road track at the famed Indianapolis Motor Speedway.
-Visitors also can take in games of the NBA's Indiana Pacers or the NFL's Indianapolis Colts.
+Indianapolis, also known for its auto-racing heritage, is home to the world-famous Indianapolis 500, NASCAR's Brickyard 400 and the National Drags, and the famed Indianapolis Motor Speedway hosts racing events as well as other large-scale festivities.
+Visitors can take in games of the NBA's Indiana Pacers or the NFL's Indianapolis Colts.

 Andrew Ralston, who worked with Pierre L'Enfant on the street layout for Washington, D.C., imposed diagonal streets on the typical midwestern city layout when designing the plan for Indianapolis.
 He plotted a square with mile-/kilometer-long sides named North Street, South Street, East Street and West Street.